AsgardCms/Documentation/core-module/permissions.md

 All you have to do is have a `permissions.php` file in the modules Config file.
 This file will contain the permissions for your module.

-Each module can define its permissions per *category*, prefixed by the module name.
+Each module can define its permissions per *category*, prefixed by the singular module name.
 Take for instance the blog module:

 ``` .language-php
 <?php